willwade/tts-wrapper/README.md

 #### Sherpa-ONNX

 You can provide blank model path and tokens path - and we will use a default location..
-AS NOTED - WE HAVE DESIGNED THIS RIGHT NOW FOR MMS MODELS!
-We will add others like piper etc to this - Infact I'll drop regular piper support for sherpa-onnx.
-Its less of a headache..

 ```python
 from tts_wrapper import SherpaOnnxClient, SherpaOnnxTTS